All new business owners struggle with choosing the right company name, it’s no different for a home stager who needs the right business image.

 Is your company name memorable?

-Early in my home staging business I found that when I wandered into a real estate open house and said, I’m Debra Gould from Six Elements Home Staging they would often say “Oh, I’ve heard of your company!”
+Early in my home staging business when I wandered into a real estate open house and said, “I’m Debra Gould from Six Elements Home Staging,” they would often reply “Oh, I’ve heard of your company!”

-I’ve had reporters say, “I was searching online for someone to interview for my home staging article, and when I saw the name ‘Staging Diva,’ I just had to call you.”
+“I was searching online for someone to interview for my home staging article, and when I saw the name ‘Staging Diva,’ I just had to call you.”

 Is your business name intriguing or a conversation starter?

-Amazon, Google and Yahoo are easy-to-spell and memorable.
-We all know what businesses they’re in now, but when they were just starting out, one can imagine lots of people hearing them for the first time asking, “What do you do?”
+We know what businesses they’re in now.
+However, when they were just starting out, one can imagine lots of people hearing those names for the first time asking, “What do you do?”

-When you’re in a networking situation (who isn’t a bit tense and shy at those?), it’s easier for people to start (or continue) a conversation with you if they have an obvious question to ask.
+When you’re in a networking situation (who isn’t a bit tense and shy at those?), it’s easier for people to continue a conversation with you if they have an obvious question to ask.